marlonsingleton/A_Walkthrough_AZ_CLI/README.md

     hyco      : Manage Azure Relay Service Hybrid Connection and Authorization Rule. namespace : Manage Azure Relay Service Namespace. wcfrelay  : Manage Azure Relay Service WCF Relay and Authorization Rule.

+Interested in the discounts that come along with Azure Reservations?

+marlon@Azure:~$ az reservations -h

+Group
+    az reservations : Manage Azure Reservations.
+        This command group is in preview.
+It may be changed/removed in a future release.
+Subgroups:
+    catalog              : See catalog of available reservations. reservation          : Manage reservation entities.
+    reservation-order    : Manage reservation order, which is container for reservations. reservation-order-id : See reservation order ids that are applied to subscription.
 </pre>

 ---